attsdk/m2x-ios/README.md

 Copy the content from the `lib` folder to your project.

-Note: The `lib` folder contains the AFNetworking library to make the HTTP requests.
+Note: The `lib` folder contains the AFNetworking library to make HTTP requests.

 ## Requirements and Dependencies